leesei/leesei.github.io/src/content/post/emulator-ps3.md

 Mobile Suit Gundam: Target In Sight
 50 cent - Blood on the Sand
 Attack on Titan - Wings of Freedom
-Resistance: Fall of Man
-Resistance 2
-Resistance 3
 Goldeneye 007: Reloaded
 Killzone Trilogy
 The Last of Us
 The Last of Us: Left Behind
-God of War Collection
-God of War III
 Metal Gear Solid 4: Guns of the Patriots
 The Ratchet & Clank Trilogy HD Collection
 Ratchet & Clank Future: Tools of Destruction